top of page

 To learn more about the method and to understand any important contraindications, please take a look at this document before booking a session.

-Functional Breathwork & Oxygen Advantage Breath Training
+Functional Breathwork & Oxygen Advantage Breath

 While Releasing Breathwork may not be the right fit for everyone, learning to breathe functionally is essential for everyone.
 Proper, efficient breathing is a foundational skill that supports every system in the body.